 What is Medical Billing?

-You probably already know that for every single medical procedure, diagnosis and treatment out there, there is a medical code assigned to that service.
+Every single medical procedure, diagnosis, and treatment has a medical code assigned to that service.
 The job of a medical biller is to translate that code into a numeric value or dollar amount.
 That dollar amount, also known as a medical claim, is what is submitted to the patient’s insurance company.
-The insurance company will accept or deny the claim and send it back to the medical biller.
+The insurance company will either accept or deny the claim and send it back to the medical biller.

-The job of a medical biller is very similar to that of a lawyer: they represent their client (the medical practice) and seek to maximize the amount paid for the services their client provides.
+The job of a medical biller is very similar to that of a lawyer: they represent their client (the medical practice) when negotiating with the insurance company.
+They try to maximize the amount paid for the services their client provides, since they get paid based on a percentage of that revenue.
 Medical billers must be in constant communication with the patients and insurance companies in order to ensure their client gets paid.
-Most medical billers are highly incentivized to maximize their clients’ revenue because their fee is based on a percentage of that revenue.

 The duties of a medical biller vary based on the size of the practice and the number of claims that are submitted.
 But most medical billers handle the following: